Legrandgroup/libezsp/README.md

 # libezsp

 C++ library to send/receive wireless traffic to/from a UART transceiver using the EZSP protocol from Silicon Labs.
-A sample demo program is located in src/test/
+A sample demo program is located in `src/example/mainEzspTest.cpp` and `src/example/CAppDemo.cpp`

 ## For users